-- New AI model can fabricate talking avatars from a single image.
+- A New AI model can fabricate talking avatars from a single image.

-- Developers applied this model on popular paintings, including Leonardo Da Vinci and Mona Lisa.
+- Developers applied this model to popular paintings, including Leonardo Da Vinci and Mona Lisa.

 - The outcomes have some visual glitches, but they are far impressive than previous techniques.

 Software for generating deepfakes (an artificial intelligence-based technique for human image synthesis) requires large sets of images to build a realistic forgery.
 Recent advances in neural networks have shown how highly realistic human images can be obtained by training the network on a broad range of datasets.

 However, developers at Samsung research center in Moscow have now developed a new artificial intelligence (AI) model that can create talking avatars from a single image.
 Although it’s possible to fabricate a video clip from one image, training it through several pictures results in better identify preservation and higher realism.

 The talking heads generated by this model can handle various poses, including ones that go beyond the abilities of warping-based systems.
 You may find some visual glitches, but the outcomes are far impressive compared to previous techniques.
 The model leads to the creation of multimedia that will ultimately be hard-to-distinguish from the real video.

 Fabricating realistic talking avatar sequences is difficult mainly because of two reasons –

 - Human heads have high kinematic, geometric, and photometric complexity.
 It’s necessary to accurately model hair, eyes, mouth cavity, and many other elements.

 - The acuteness of the visual system towards tiny errors in the appearance modeling human heads.